txrx0101/dodao-docusaurus/docs/dodao-tokenomics.md

 Dodao Token will be needed to participate in coding classes on our learning hub

-Dodao Token will be rewarded to students who complete coding courses on our learning hub
+Dodao Token will be rewarded to students who complete coding courses on our learning hub.
+Students can then use these Dodao Token as they wish.

 # Are Tasks paid in Dodao token?